rintilyx/azure-cosmos-querybuilder/README.md

 # Azure Cosmos Query Builder

 ## Features
-- Write dynamic SQL query for Azure Cosmos using JSON documents.
+- Build dynamic SQL query for Azure Cosmos.
 - You can choose if a condition will be included in query if value is null
-- Build simple or complex conditions
+- Build simple or complex expressions
-- JOINS support
+- single or multiple JOIN support
 - Supported operators:
    - EQUALS
    - GT